 Cancellation of Registration or Withdrawal from the Institution

 Students who find it necessary to cancel their registration or to withdraw from all classes after enrolling for any academic term are required to follow the University’s official withdrawal procedures.
 Failure to follow formal University procedures may result in an obligation to pay fees as well as the assignment of failing grades in all courses and the need to apply for readmission before being permitted to enroll in another academic term.
-Information on canceling registration and withdrawal procedures is available from Admissions and Records.
+Information on canceling registration and withdrawal procedures is available from the Office of Admissions and Records.

 Students who receive financial aid funds must consult with the Financial Aid and Scholarships Department prior to withdrawing from the University regarding any required return or repayment of grant or loan assistance received for that academic term or payment period.
 Students who have received financial aid and withdraw from the institution during the academic term or payment period may need to return or repay some or all of the funds received, which may result in a debt owed to the institution.

 Reducing the number of enrolled units also may affect eligibility for campus housing, international student status, and more.
 Before making schedule adjustments, consult the appropriate offices as described in Academic Program Changes.